-If you are familiar with the transparent LCD product, like the Planar® LookThruTM Display Box and Planar® LookThruTM Open Frame Installation Kit Display, then you know that it works the opposite of OLED.
+If you are familiar with the transparent LCD product, then you know that it works the opposite of OLED.
 On a transparent LCD, white is clear and black or dark is opaque.
-Similar to how an overhead transparency or
+Similar to how an overhead transparency or slides work.
+This means that on a transparent LCD display you cannot achieve floating white text on a clear background (without the use of other enabling technologies).
+Similarly, on a transparent OLED you cannot have floating black text on a transparent background.